 - Project roles:

-- Administrators have the ability to perform administration tasks for a project by accessing its settings
+- Administrators have the ability to perform administration tasks for the project by accessing its settings

-- Code viewers have the ability to view the source code of a project
+- Code viewers have the ability to view the source code of the project

 Default project roles

 It is possible to configure the system so that when a new project is created, some users/groups are automatically granted roles on this project.

 In the example below, once a new project has been created:

 - All the users in the sonar-administrators group can administrate (Administrators), access the project (Users) and browse the source code (Code viewers).

 - The myAuditor user can access access the project (Users) and browse the source code (Code viewers).

 - Default user group: any new user created will automatically join this group.